-Unplugging, pressing and holding the power button for 20 seconds should discharge residual power in the system board.
-Remove the battery from notebooks.
+Unplugging, pressing and holding the power button for 15 seconds should discharge residual power in the system board.

 Bonding

 Bonding is a method for connecting two or more grounding conductors to the same electrical potential.
 This is done through the use of a field service electrostatic discharge (ESD) kit.
 When connecting a bonding wire, ensure that it is connected to bare metal and never to a painted or non-metal surface.
 The wrist strap should be secure and in full contact with your skin, and ensure that you remove all jewelry such as watches, bracelets, or rings prior to bonding yourself and the equipment.